rapidanalysis/rapidanalysis.github.io/docs/business-examples.md

 ***

-### Use Case Title: Personalized Shopping Experience with Machine Learning API
+### Personalized Shopping Experience with Machine Learning API

 ::: tip Business Context
 A retail store, either brick-and-mortar or online, aims to enhance the shopping experience for its customers and increase sales.
 To achieve this, they plan to implement a machine learning API to offer personalized recommendations and optimize various aspects of retail operations.